merkanar/PythonLab/rock_paper_scissors/README.md

    - Scissors wins over Paper
    - Paper wins Rock
    - If the computer and user selects the same choice, then it is a "Draw".
+5. The game continues until you decide to quit or one side reaches 10 wins.

 ## How do you play?